 Each year, Seattle-area patients suffer from medical mistakes which result in serious injuries or death.
 Nationally there are more than 1.3 million injuries caused by medical negligence and more than 180,000 deaths because of medical mistakes each year.
-If you or a loved one has been injured by a doctor's mistake in Washington State you may need the help of a Seattle medical malpractice attorney.

 The medical malpractice cases that Davis Law Group accepts are very specific to certain types of medical errors.
 We are currently accepting ONLY medical malpractice cases that involve:

 - Wrong site surgery - operating on the wrong body part.